ptrkrysik/gr-gsm/README.md

 ```

 At the first run pybombs will ask for configuration options.
 As a target directory select /usr/local/.
 The rest of the options can be left as default.
-Pybombs will then take care of downloading all of required libraries for installation of gnuradio and build it will build and install it in /usr/local/.
+Pybombs will then take care of downloading all of required libraries for installation of gnuradio and it will build and install it in /usr/local/.

 Installation of GNU Radio from packages (Ubuntu 14.10)